Across Eternity: Book 4 - Cover

 “Come back to me, Valon!” she cried out as she let go of the wyvern and unleashed another almighty slash upon her brother’s defenses.
 Once again, she failed to break through, and this time, Valon retained his position in the sky.

-“You’re in my way!” he shot back before hitting her with the same barrier slam he had used against the triceratops herd.
+“You’re in my way!” he shot back before hitting her with a barrier slam.
 Even with her steel body, she was blown through the air with blood trailing from her mouth.
 Noah’s wyvern caught her and carried her away.

 There was no rest for Valon, as he immediately felt a sharp pain in his neck, courtesy of an insect stinger.
 He slapped the vermin away, but it was just one of many.
 A swarm of mosquitos, wasps, and everything else that could fly and fight was coming toward him.
 He tried to blow them away with energy blasts, but unlike the more enormous beasts, they could dodge his attacks and circumvent his defenses.
 Even if he wiped out 90%, the remaining 10% were able to latch their fangs and stingers into his skin.